This thread has been bookmarked. Visit your bookmarked threads to review.

 ScrapMy Burnham V8 series went to scrap not a landfill.
 If you can replace a section your self why can you not install a new boiler your self?

 I think the reason everyone is saying to replace the whole thing is because of its age.
 You're typically lucky if you get 15-20 years out of a block.Weil-McLain EG-45 connected to 392sqft of radiation via two 2" risers into a 3" drop header and 2" equalizer.
-Using Rectorseal Steamaster water treatment to greatly reduce corrosion in the boiler.
+EcoSteam ES-20 Advanced Control for Residential Steam boilers.
+Rectorseal Steamaster water treatment

 Steam system pictures updated 6/5/14.